OthankQ/100-days-of-code/r1-log.md

 ### R2D26

 Solved a euler project, by hand... on to solve the first interview problem in Hackerrank.
 Feeling myself getting better at finding out what the question is really asking for.

+### R2D27

+Been solving Interview Preparation Kit problems on Hackerrank.
+Solved around 10 questions today. and around 2 yesterday.
+I think I'm starting to enjoy that moment when you finally get the code right.